A Room Full of Nothing: Plot

 The next morning, Barry discovers a previously unknown stream behind their house that leads to a grotto and swimming hole.
 At home Phyllis wakes to discover Barry is missing and fearing he disappeared too she has a panic attack and nearly asphyxiates in their yard.
 Barry returns and she chastises him for leaving.
 Reunited they bask in their newfound freedom.
 Phyllis spends the next several days delving into her artwork while Barry goes stir crazy.
-Soon the power goes out in the house and the summer heat begins to suffocate them in their home.
+Soon the house power goes out and the summer heat is suffocating.
 Suffering from cabin fever they set off to spend some time in the woods behind their house.
-While away from their home Barry doubles-down on his questioning of their purpose in life, the nature of art, and the need for human contact while Phyllis is content with living out the rest of their days alone together.
-On their journey back to the house they become lost in the woods and spend the night in the shade of a cliff.
+While away from their home Barry doubles-down on his questioning of their purpose in life, the nature of art, and the need for human contact while Phyllis is content with living out alone together their lives.
+On their return to the house they become lost in the wood and spend the night in the shade of a cliff.
 Barry has an epiphany and makes Phyllis "manifest" again but that this time they should wish they were back in civilization with their old lives.
-Phyllis gives a half-assed attempt at manifesting which doesn't work.
+Phyllis unsuccessfully gives a half-assed attempt at manifesting.

 The next day they continue to travel through the woods in order to find their home but the long journey becomes tiresome and Barry's spirit is defeated.
 They resign themselves to the idea that all of civilization is now gone and it's really just the two of them left in the woods alone.
 Phyllis attempts to convince Barry that they're better off together.
-Barry continues to spiral into a depression and confesses that he doesn't like their new reality and he wishes they were no longer stuck in the woods.
+Barry continues to spiral into a depression and confesses a dislike for their new reality and he wishes they were no longer stuck in the woods.
 Barry sleeps that night under Phyllis' watchful eye.